DevilXD/aRez/README.md

 - Uses modern objective programming approach
 - Utilizes a local data cache to return data-rich objects

-This library is supposed to be used as a module. **As of right now, only PaladinsAPI is supported.**
+This library is supposed to be used as a module. **As of right now, only PaladinsAPI is supported.** Smite support is planned - read below.

 There are plans on expanding the existing framework to incorporate:

 - [ ] Adding documentation